TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 Another natural question is how many linearly **independent** eigenvectors  there are for an eigenvalue $\lambda$.
 This we will refer to as the geometric multiplicity.

 (Subsec:EV:AlgGeomMultiplicity)=
-## Algebraic and geometric muliplicity
+## Algebraic and geometric multiplicity

 ::::::{prf:definition}